infu/athena-protocol/README.md

 # Athena Protocol
 *MVP Basic version*
 The most minimalistic web3 identity you can own and deploy for your DAO.
-Made for the Internet Computer
+Made for the Internet Computer.